9:57 PM EDT

 Certainty: Likely

-Wheather Alert Summary: * what...Snow and blowing snow expected. total snow accumulations of 4 to 7 inches. winds gusting as high as 45 mph. * where...Dalton highway summits, fortymile country, and white mountains and high terrain south of the yukon river. * when...From 9 am friday to 3 pm akst saturday. * impacts...Travel could be difficult. areas of blowing snow could significantly reduce visibility.
+Wheather Alert Summary: * what...Snow and blowing snow. additional snow accumulations between 2 and 4 inches. winds gusting as high as 30 mph. * where...Dalton highway summits. * when...Until 4 pm akdt monday. * impacts...Travel could be difficult.

 Official National Weather Service Weather Alert Statement

-Winter Storm Warning issued March 4 at 7:33PM AKST until March 7 at 3:00PM AKST by NWS Fairbanks AK
+Winter Storm Warning issued April 19 at 12:25PM AKDT until April 20 at 4:00PM AKDT by NWS Fairbanks AK

 Event: Winter Storm Warning